orb-community/orb-website/docs/docs.md

 3. Select the “default_pcap” tap from the drop-down.
 Click **Next**.
 ![](./img/policy_pcap.png)

-4. Select a handler from the drop-down with regard to how you want to handle the data.
-Add “dhcp”, “dns”, or “net.”
-You have the ability to select one of each.
+4. Select which handlers (analyzers) should run in the agent from the drop-down.
 ![](./img/policy_handler.png)

 5. Add a Handler Label for each handler you add.
 Click **+** after filling in each label, and then click **Next**.
 ![](./img/policy_handler_label.png)

 ### Create a Dataset

+Datasets tie all of the previous pieces together: they describe _which Agents_ to send _which Policy_, and _where to "sink"_ the resulting metrics.

 1. Click **New Set**.
 ![](./img/new_dataset.png)